Agent Control Plane Reference Architecture (ACP-RA)

 Context is not a prompt trick; it is a data plane.
 Provenance, minimization, freshness, and labeling are mandatory.

-P8 — Evals and monitoring are gates
+P8 — Evals and Monitoring Are Gates

 Continuous evaluation, red-teaming, drift detection, and anomaly response are not documentation—they are release and runtime gates.